Fundamental Behaviors For Wellness

 Sensible Allocation of Financial Resources – aka living within your means.
 It is important to a sense of well-being to know how much money you have coming in every month and where that money is going.
 Take steps to stop any financial “bleeding” that results in a financial deficit.
 Use credit wisely and allow yourself to maintain consciousness about your ongoing financial state.

-Sobriety – Staying conscious and present.
+Sobriety – Maintain a mindful, conscious and present attitude toward life.
 Do you consume alcohol or other drugs in a manner that is detrimental to your health, relationships or career?
 Do you engage in habitual or compulsive behaviors that inhibit your full expression of yourself?
 Over-anything (eating, spending, cleaning, exercising, sex, TV watching, etc.) distracts you from knowing you.
-Strive to achieve healthy balance in your life.
+Strive to achieve integration in body, mind and spirit.

 ©1990 George J Limberakis, LCMHC